Auction-Based Responsibility Allocation for Scalable Decentralized Safety Filters in Cooperative Multi-Agent Collision Avoidance: Introduction

 Coordinated autonomy has become central to modern aerospace and robotic systems, enabling complex missions under tight spatial and temporal constraints.
 Applications such as distributed surveillance, formation flying, and cooperative engagement require multiple agents to operate in close proximity while maintaining safety and performance.
 These scenarios demand decentralized control architectures that ensure collision avoidance under bounded actuation and limited communication.

-In cooperative missions—such as UAV swarms, interceptor formations, or autonomous vehicle fleets—simultaneous proximity maneuvers are unavoidable.
-While centralized assignment and cooperative guidance methods can synchronize target engagements~\cite{LI2024109212,Li2023}, they often overlook local interaction dynamics~\cite{Lv2024}.
+In cooperative missions,such as UAV swarms, interceptor formations, or autonomous vehicle fleets, simultaneous proximity maneuvers are unavoidable.
+While many existing assignment and guidance methods can coordinate task execution across agents~\citep{LI2024109212,Li2023}, they often overlook local interaction dynamics~\citep{Lv2024}.
 Consequently, even globally consistent task assignments may produce conflicting trajectories, underscoring the need for decentralized safety mechanisms that account for neighborhood-level interactions.

-Control Barrier Functions (CBFs) offer a formal framework to guarantee safety by enforcing forward invariance of constraint sets~\cite{ames2016control}.
-Their extension to High-Order CBFs (HOCBFs) extends these guarantees to systems with higher relative degrees~\cite{Xiao_2022hocbf}, making them applicable to a wide range of multi-agent settings.
-Although CBF-based methods have shown success in decentralized coordination~\cite{BORRMANN2015UAV}, scalability and feasibility remain major challenges: as network size grows, each agent must evaluate an increasing number of pairwise constraints, raising computational load and the risk of infeasibility under control limitations~\cite{Aloor_2025,Isaly2024OnTheFeas}.
+Control Barrier Functions (CBFs) offer a formal framework to guarantee safety by enforcing forward invariance of constraint sets~\citep{Ames_2017}.
+Their generalization to High-Order CBFs (HOCBFs) extends these guarantees to systems with higher relative degrees~\citep{Xiao_2022hocbf}, making them applicable to a wide range of multi-agent settings.
+Although CBF-based methods have shown success in decentralized coordination~\citep{BORRMANN2015UAV}, scalability and feasibility remain major challenges: as network size grows, each agent must evaluate an increasing number of pairwise constraints, raising computational load and the risk of infeasibility under control limitations~\citep{Aloor_2025,Isaly2024OnTheFeas}.

 To address these limitations, this paper introduces an auction-based responsibility allocation mechanism integrated into a decentralized safety filter architecture (see Fig.~\ref{fig:overview_concept}).
 Agents coordinate which neighbor enforces each active constraint by exchanging lightweight cost bids representing their expected control deviation.
-The resulting responsibility graph assigns enforcement to the agent with minimal expected effort while satisfying local capacity constraints, thereby reducing redundancy and balancing safety effort across the network.
+The resulting responsibility graph assigns each active safety constraint to an enforcing agent with lower estimated control effort, thereby reducing redundant constraint evaluations and distributing safety responsibilities among agents.